herlenashavi/Yelp-Data-Analysis/README.md

 # Yelp-Data-Analysis

+This Project is to get hands-on knowledge of writing MapReduce programs

 Question1 : This map reduce program lists each business Id that are located in the area entered by user

 Question2 : This Map Reduce job finds the top ten rated businesses using the average ratings.